 The vertical position of the Grass-Pak® switch is critical to make sure the catcher box does not overfill causing the delivery chute to clog.
-The vertical position can be adjusted by moving the aluminum shaft and vane on the Grass-Pak® switch.
+The vertical position can be adjusted by moving the vane on the Grass-Pak® switch.